 Check out this helpful infographic to learn more about the differences between AR and VR:

-As you can see from the above graphic, AR and VR differ in the level of immersion of the user, the devices used and the application in the real world.
+As you can see from the graphic above, AR and VR differ in user immersion, the devices used, and their real-world applications.

-Virtual Reality, or the complete immersion in a digital space, is experienced through a headset that splits the image being displayed into two.
-The images are slightly offset, therefore creating the illusion of being 3D when viewed through the screens.
-Notable examples of VR headsets are the Oculus Quest, HTC Vive, Oculus Rift and Sony PlayStation VR.
+Virtual Reality, or complete immersion in a digital space, is experienced through a headset that splits the displayed image into two.
+The images are slightly offset, creating the illusion of 3D when viewed on the screens.
+Notable examples of VR headsets are the Oculus Quest, HTC Vive, Oculus Rift, and Sony PlayStation VR.
 We will discuss the pros and cons of popular VR headsets in a future blog post.
-Applications for VR include fully virtual showrooms for every industry, virtual staff trainings/meet ups, virtual walk-throughs of facilities etc.
+Applications for VR include fully virtual showrooms across industries, virtual staff training/meet-ups, virtual facility walk-throughs, etc.

 Which is better: AR or VR?

-We get asked this question a lot and there really isn’t a simple answer.
-AR and VR both have great applications in every industry, but some projects are better suited to one rather than the other.
+We get asked this question a lot, and there really isn’t a simple answer.
+AR and VR both have strong applications across industries, but some projects are better suited to one than the other.
 For example, in-store experiences can utilize both AR for Smart Mirrors and VR for immersive customer experiences.
-However, if your customers are at home using their smartphones, an AR solution, like a virtual try-on or AR Filter would be more suited.
+However, if your customers are at home using their smartphones, an AR solution, like a virtual try-on or AR Filter, would be more suited.
 Other factors to consider are cost, accessibility, and application.
 Don’t know where to start?
 Don’t worry: our XR Consultants are here to help.